 Soon we approached our first village, Amboin, greeted by cheering naked children and bare-breasted women approaching after.

 Soon the painted face of a grass skirted elder approved our entry.
-Warm smiles prevailed as we went to watch the preparation of the sago palms in making flour like staple used through out the area, not an easy job.
+Warm smiles prevailed as we went to watch the preparation of the sago palms in making a flour-like staple used throughout the area, not an easy job.